konsumer/zerostomp-ideas/README.md

 ### emulator

-* Run emulator with `make emu`
+* Run emulator with `make dev`
 * Press `Ctrl-A` then `X` to exit emulator
 * `sudo poweroff` will cleanly shutdown
 * don't edit files on the host when the emulator is running or they may get corrupt.
-Eventually I may be able to use a network-mount or something to help with this.
+Eventually I will setup network-mount or something to help with this.

 Here is setup procedure:

 ```
-sudo mkdir -p /media/zerostomp/emu
-sudo mount /dev/sdb1 /media/zerostomp/emu
-sudo /media/zerostomp/emu/setup.sh
+sudo make setupdev
 ```

 On next boot, you'll have more stuff in `/media/zerostomp` & `/boot/zerostomp`